Murder of Jong-Ok Shin: Alternative suspect theory

-Danilo Restivo

-Some campaigners and commentators have suggested that Danilo Restivo — later convicted of the murders of Heather Barnett in England and Elisa Claps in Italy — might have been responsible for Shin’s killing.
-Dorset Police were aware of Restivo during the inquiry, and the possibility of his involvement was raised again in post-conviction reporting and during Benguit’s 2014 appeal, because a clump of hair was found on the pavement where the victim was initially stabbed.
-The Court of Appeal considered those submissions, including arguments about the proximity of Restivo's home to the scene of the crime and alleged similarities between the cases, but concluded that the Restivo theory did not undermine the safety of Benguit’s conviction and that the evidential record as a whole provided significant circumstantial support for the jury’s verdict.
+Some campaigners and commentators have suggested that Danilo Restivo - who was convicted of the murders of Heather Barnett in England and Elisa Claps in Italy - was responsible for Shin’s murder.
+Dorset Police were aware of Restivo's possible significance during their investigation, having been notified by telex from the Italian police on 5 August 2002 that he was a "grave danger to women" and the possibility of his involvement has been raised in the media on numerous occasions, because a clump of hair was found on the pavement where the victim was initially stabbed.
+The Court of Appeal had however considered arguments about the proximity of Restivo's home to the scene of the crime and alleged similarities between the murders, but concluded at the second appeal on 9 April 2014 that they did not undermine the safety of Benguit’s conviction, as the evidential record as a whole provided significant circumstantial support for the jury’s verdict.